Alternative Investment Market

 The FTSE AIM (formerly known as the Alternative Investment Market) is the London Stock Exchange’s growth market.
 It was created to help smaller companies raise the capital needed to scale.

-Also referred to as London’s junior market, AIM replaced the Unlisted Securities Market (USM) and began operating with ten companies listed and a combined market cap of £82.2m.
-In just over 25 years, the exchange has grown to encompass around 830 companies and a combined market cap exceeding £106bn (July 2022).
+Also referred to as London’s junior market, AIM replaced the Unlisted Securities Market (USM) and began operating in June 1995 with just ten companies listed and a combined market capitalisation of £82.2m.
+AIM has grown to encompass around 740 companies and a combined market capitalisation exceeding £77 billion (January 2024).

 AIM is often considered the most successful growth market in the world.